Andrew Whitehouse

 Policy-focused research

-In 2020, Andrew was appointed by the Australian Federal Government to Chair a group of national research leaders that synthesized the world-wide evidence for ASD interventions.
-There are dozens of different interventions for children with ASD, and a significant policy and clinical challenge has been understanding which interventions are most appropriate for any given child.
+In 2021, Andrew was appointed to co-Chair a group of national research, clinical and community leaders to develop Australia's first national guideline for evidence-based threapies and supports for autistic children.
+There are dozens of different therapies and supports for autsitic children, and a significant policy and clinical challenge has been understanding which interventions are most appropriate for any given child.
 This ‘wicked problem’ has led to confusion in clinical decision making, wastage in public funding, and significant loss of human potential for children with autism and their families.
-The research program generated a report providing the most comprehensive synthesis of evidence to date.
-The findings from the research are being used to inform policy and clinical decision making, including guidance on how to match children with the most appropriate intervention.
-The report can be downloaded here.
+The Guideline combined scientific research with the preferences and wisdom of clinicians and families, and provides the first comprehensive guide for how to support autistic children win the Australian context. the Guideline can be donwloaded here

 Australian Autism Biobank